UlyssesZh/typhm/README.md

 #### `inaccuracyTolerance`

-If the type of an event is `inaccuracyTolerance`, then it specifies in milliseconds the maximum inaccuracy that an object can be judged as hit.
+If the type of an event is `inaccuracyTolerance`, then it specifies in milliseconds the maximum inaccuracy that a note can be judged as hit.

 The default value of `inaccuracyTolerance`
 (i.e. the value of it before it is set for the first time in the beatmap)